learn-co-curriculum/dsc-v3-tableau-public-customizing-data-sources/README.md

 ## Introduction

 Now that we have established the knowledge and skills required to build out Tableau visualizations using one table from the Superstore Sales data set we can discuss adding nuance and complexity to your data story by including additional tables in our worksheets and visualizations.
-This is accomplished by customizing our Tableau __data source__.
+This is accomplished by customizing our Tableau **data source**.

-In Tableau, a data source is the bridge between Tableau and the underlying source data.
-Data sources can be from a single database or file and contain the connection information, meta data, and sheet/table/column names, as well as the relationships between them.
-Data sources can also be from disparate resources, like two different remote databases in which case Tableau would store and display the connection information, meta data, and sheet/table/column names for both databases in the Data Source.
+In Tableau, a data source is a bridge between Tableau and the underlying source data.
+Data sources can be from a single database or file and contain the connection information, metadata, and sheet/table/column names, as well as the relationships between them.
+Data sources can also be from disparate resources, like two different remote databases in which case Tableau would store and display the connection information, metadata, and sheet/table/column names for both databases in the Data Source.

 In this lesson, we will discuss what questions you should consider when planning a data source.
 Then, we will demonstrate the steps necessary to build a custom data source in Tableau.
-Along the way, we will learn more about essential components in the Tableau environment.
+Along the way, we will learn more about essential components of the Tableau environment.

 ## Learning Objectives